vesmihaylov/vesmihaylov/README.md

 - 👋 Hello, I’m Veselin.
-- 🌱 I’m currently learning JavaScript & front-end frameworks like Vue and React.
+- 🌱 I’m currently expanding my knowledge in ReactJS.
-- 💞️ I’m looking to collaborate on PHP projects.
+- 💞️ I’m looking to collaborate on PHP/Java projects.
 - 📫 How to reach me - ping me a private message on <a href="https://www.linkedin.com/in/veselin-mihaylov-89bb87193/">LinkedIn</a>.